env3d-lessons/sql-views/README.md

 In 3.sql, write a SQL query to count how many prints by Hokusai include “Fuji” in the English title.
 Though all of Hokusai’s prints focused on Mt.
 Fuji, in how many did “Fuji” make it into the title?

-In 4.sql, write a SQL query to count how many prints by Hiroshige have English titles that refer to the “Eastern Capital”.
+In 4.sql, write a SQL query to count how many prints by Hokusai have English titles that refer to the “Eastern Capital”.
 Hiroshige’s prints were created in Japan’s “Edo period,” referencing the eastern capital city of Edo, now Tokyo.

 In 5.sql, write a SQL query to find the highest contrast value of prints by Hokusai.
 Name the column “Maximum Contrast”.
 Does Hokusai’s prints most contrasting print actually have much contrast?